No, That’s Not The Reason

 What followed were several replies like this: “Of course you do.
 People hate Steve Spurrier just because he wins!”

 My response was this, “When he became the head coach at my school it had never won a conference championship in its history though his teams won six during his tenure, as well as a national championship.
-He also won the Heisman Trophy when he was a student many years before.
+He also won the Heisman Trophy when he was a student there many years before.
 I don’t care how many games, awards, or championships he wins.
 I can’t stand Steve Spurrier because he’s an asshole.”

 (OK, I quoted myself….sorry, Mom).